 Gothsu or Gotsu is known for its unique combination of tangy, spicy, and mildly sweet flavours.
-The dish typically includes brinjals (eggplants) as the main ingredient, but sometimes other vegetables like pumpkin, potato or drumstick may also be added to enhance the taste and texture.
+The dish typically includes brinjals (eggplants) as the main ingredient, but other vegetables like pumpkin, sweet potato, potato or drumstick may also be added to enhance the taste and texture.

 Gothsu is widely popular in Tamil Nadu, and each family has its own style of making it.
 Gothsu is often served at Weddings, during breakfast.
 This recipe is popularly known as Kalyana Gothsu.
-Similarly, there is a Gothsu variety made in Chidambaram, a popular place in Tamil Nadu and that variety of Gothsu is called Chidambaram Gothsu.
+Similarly, there is a Gothsu variety made in Chidambaram, a famous town in Tamil Nadu (known for Chidambaram Temple) and that variety of Gothsu is called Chidambaram Brinjal Gothsu.

-The recipe I am sharing is the one I have grown up eating.
+This South Indian recipe I am sharing is the one I have grown up eating.
 It’s one of my favourite recipes from my mom’s kitchen.
-It is a mix of Chidambaram Gothsu and traditional brinjal gothsu with her own twist.
+It is a mix of Chidambaram Gothsu and traditional brinjal gothsu with her twist.
+It’s such an easy recipe as well.

 More about Kathirikai Gothsu

-The spice blend used in Brinjal Gothsu is where the magic truly happens.
+The spice blend / gothsu powder used in Brinjal Gothsu is where the magic truly happens.
 A combination of roasted coriander seeds, chana dal, and dried red chillies, create a balance of flavours that elevate this Gothsu.
 The lovely aroma filling the kitchen during this preparation is an experience.

 A touch of jaggery is added to balance the tanginess, providing a delicate sweetness that complements the tamarind beautifully.
 This combination of sweet and sour flavours creates a symphony of taste that dances on your taste buds.

-Finally, the addition of moong dal gives a nice texture and makes the gothsu recipe filling and wholesome.
+Finally, adding moong dal gives a nice texture, making this easy side dish filling and wholesome.

 Why you will love this Kathirikai Gothsu

-Brinjal Gothsu is different from the usual sambar and chutney that is served with South Indian Tiffin items.
+Brinjal Gothsu differs from the usual sambar and chutney served with South Indian Tiffin items.

-This Gotsu is a one-pot dish, making the preparation simple and quick.
+This kathirikkai gothsu is a one-pot dish, making the preparation simple and quick.

-Brinjal Gothsu is made with wholesome ingredients like brinjal, onion, tomato and moong dal.
+Brinjal Gothsu has wholesome ingredients like tender brinjals, onion, tomato and moong dal.
 This makes it a filling and nutritious addition to meals.

 Despite its rich and complex flavours, this Gothsu recipe is relatively simple to prepare.
 This makes it accessible to cooks of all levels and encourages people to try making it at home.

-Which variety of brinjal can be used to make Gothsu
+Which variety of brinjal can be used to make Brinjal Gothsu

-To make Brinjal Gothsu, you can use any variety of brinjal (eggplant) that is available to you.
-However, in South Indian cuisine, certain varieties of brinjal are more commonly used for making Gothsu due to their flavour and texture.
+To make Brinjal Gothsu, you can use any variety of brinjal (eggplant) available.
+However, in South Indian cuisine, certain brinjal varieties are more commonly used for making Gothsu due to their flavour and texture.
 The most popular variety of brinjal for making Gothsu is the Indian Round Brinjal.

 These brinjals are small, round, and green in colour.
 They have a slightly sweet taste and a tender texture, making them ideal for making Gothsu.
 Their size and shape allow them to cook evenly and blend well with the tamarind-based gravy.

 That said, if green brinjals are unavailable, you can still use other brinjal varieties, such as the small purple ones or the long slender ones.
-Just make sure to cut them into small pieces for uniform cooking and flavour distribution in the Gothsu.
+Just cut them into small pieces for uniform cooking and flavour distribution in the Brinjal Gotsu.

 Ultimately, the choice of brinjal may slightly affect the taste and texture of the dish, but you can adapt the recipe to suit the variety you have on hand.
-The key to a delicious Brinjal Gothsu is the balance of spices, tamarind, and the cooking process.
+The key to a delicious Brinjal Gothsu is the cut brinjals, balance of spices in masala powder, and tamarind water.

 Extract 1 cup tamarind juice from amla-size tamarind and keep it ready.

-Wash and soak 3 tbsp yellow moong dal (split moong dal) in enough water.
+Wash and soak 3 tablespoon yellow moong dal (split moong dal) in enough water.

 Add sesame oil to a pressure cooker.
 Once hot, add mustard seeds, urad dal, and asafoetida.
 Add onion, green chilli, and curry leaves once the dal turns golden brown.
 Saute for 2 minutes.